Last Updated on December 1, 2023 by Laura Teso

 Where to eat

-If you are looking for a traditional spot inside the walls, I sugegst you to go to Il Pozzo.
+If you are looking for a traditional spot inside the walls, I suggest you to go to Il Pozzo.
+Attention: the management (and name) has changed.
 Its facade is very popular because it was used for a poster you can buy online and representing the essence of Tuscany (see the first photo on top of this article).
 The meal was delicious and traditional.
 But I do not recommend the desserts.
 Quite ordinary and too pricey.
 Pity!
 Better to end the meal with a good caffé.
 Here Matteo and I enjoyed a romantic dinner.

 If you want something less expensice you can try il bar dell’Orso, 1,5km away from the village.
 It’s a very informal place, where locals and tourists come at every hour of the day for a meal or a quick panino.
 Very tasty and a good value for money.
 I tried it on Easter weekend, when Matteo and I were with two of our best friends.